 I’ll be brief with this as I intend to write separate pieces about this in greater detail for the near future.
 There are plenty of different types of people who take the adage “better safe than sorry” way too seriously, and I can only talk about a few of them here.

 Commenting How Some News is Better Left Unreported

 I saw this news item shared on Facebook that reported people boiling sanitary napkins to achieve intoxication.
 That in itself was fairly interesting and it looked almost like a satirical article as it seems quite ridiculous.

 Many commenters thought it was irresponsible for the news outlet to report this story as it may inspire kids to do it themselves.
 On one hand, it seems like a leap in logic.
 On the other hand, they may have a point.

 However, while they may have a point, I can argue that not reporting it would be more of a detriment since people are doing it anyway.
 We now live in the Internet age, and I myself have learned a lot of bad ideas from various websites and forums in the 2000s.

 Now with social media and a lot more Internet-savvy users out there, finding out about these things is easier than ever, but usually only if you look.
 Sure, you may sometimes find out about such things serendipitously like weird posts that pop up on your Facebook news feed or a viral video that a friend may share with you.
 But a lot of times, these things are sought out.

 The news item is for those who may not be interested in doing bad things, but may need to be aware of them anyway for important reasons like parenthood or being in positions of authority.
-If you’re worried about your children being influenced to do bad things, then you should be aware of said bad things in order to catch signs of
+If you’re worried about your children being influenced to do bad things, then you should be aware of said bad things in order to catch signs of that influence.